LykourgosS/hmm-solver/README.md

 An implementation of Viterbi algorithm for finding the most likely explanation, of a given sequence, in an HMM (Hidden Markov model).

 ## Description
-* Promts the user to select either using one of the predefined HMMs (11.4, 11.6), or instead creating a new one.
+* Prompts the user to select either using one of the predefined HMMs (11.4, 11.6), or instead creating a new one.

 (Note: Installation of Python libraries math and deque (from Collections) is required.)